CCML-UCONN/CHEG-5395-4995/Tutorials/UNIX.md

 Any number of characters.
 Example: ```ls *.traj``` will list all ```.traj``` files.

 <a name='advanced'></a>
-## Advanced Command for File Streaming
+## Advanced Commands for File Streaming
 ```bash
 sed
 ```